Code-Institute-Submissions/milestone-1/README.md

 I then created a list on a piece of paper of what was worth doing and the importance and viability of all the features listed, and by doing so I managed to cut out a lot unnecessary features that would have otherwise cluttered up the website.

-At this stage I knew exactly what I wanted to do and I was visualizing the website and how it was going to look in my head.
+At this stage I knew exactly what I wanted to do, and in my head I was visualizing the website on how it was going to look.
 I then used the free trail of Balsamiq to layout the wireframes for this project.

 Click the link to view [Wireframes](https://github.com/thepixel8or/milestone-1/blob/master/assets/Wireframes/Milestone1-wireframes.pdf)

 Click the link to view external [Wireframes](https://s3-us-west-2.amazonaws.com/giwebstuff/Milestone1_wireframes.pdf)

 From the start I knew I wanted a dark colour theme, as I wanted to signify the mood of a dark nightclub.
-From my research I came across several colour theory and phycology websites and how colours can affect user’s moods, and from what I learnt is that blackish colours represents power, luxury, sophistication and elegance that evoke professionalism.
+From my research I came across several colour theory and phycology websites,  on how colours can affect a user’s mood, and from what I learnt is that blackish colours represents power, luxury, sophistication and elegance that evoke professionalism.
 The greyish colours represents neutral, simplicity, calm, futuristic and logic and is associated with technology and sophistication.
 This is exactly the mood I wanted to reflect from the website.

 ![Colour scheme](https://github.com/thepixel8or/milestone-1/raw/master/assets/images/Colour-Scheme.jpg "Colour Scheme")

-Along with the shades of black and grey, I had decided to use red, blue and green colours to represent the lights that you would see in a nightclub for use on icons and logos, this worked well, but later changed the shades of the red, blue and green colours to match that of the Music player embeds that I sourced from Beatport.
-The reason being is that I could not change the CSS for the player embeds and so I decided to match the colours to keep the site all the same colour theme.
+Along with the shades of black and grey, I had decided to use red, blue and green colours as to represent the lights that you would see in a nightclub for the use on icons and logos, this worked well.
+I later changed the shades of the red, blue and green colours to match that of the embedded music players that I sourced from Beatport.
+The reason being is that I could not change the CSS for the player embeds, and so I decided to match the colours throughout the website.

 * **Colour Picker:** _I used the colour picker from W3Schools to get colour variations for highlighting the buttons colour on hover and selecting._
  https://www.w3schools.com/colors/colors_picker.asp